-Note 19 - investment providers should provide numerical statements of the amount or rate of its fees, and these should be expressed in Bermuda dollars or another appropriate currency, where relevant.
+Note 19 - investment providers should provide numerical statements of the amount or rate of their fees, which should be expressed in Bermuda dollars or another appropriate currency, where relevant.
 A company may describe actual hourly rates, where possible, or typical hourly rates.
 If a company describes typical rates, it should undertake to provide the actual rate in writing before providing services (and honour that undertaking).